Accounts Receivable Software

 In order to get paid quickly, make sure to send the relevant information they need in your past due invoice emails:

-Your contact information: your name, company name, and email plus phone number if they need extra information or simply add a QR code to your electronic business card.
+• Your contact information: This includes your name, company name, email and even phone number in some cases or simply create a QR code and add to your electronic business card.
 Include them on the invoice and in the body of the email as they can get separated in their internal process.

 Even more than with new clients, it is good to work in collaboration with your Sales Team to deal with corporate accounts.